 - check the skin and bones on your feet and legs

 - check to see if your feet are becoming numb

 - examine the back part of the eye with a special lighted instrument called an ophthalmoscope

 The following tests will help you and your doctor monitor your diabetes and prevent problems:

-- Have your blood pressure checked at least every year (blood pressure goals should be 130/80 mm/Hg or lower).
+- blood pressure checks, done at least every year (blood pressure goals should be 130/80 mm/Hg or lower).

-- Have your hemoglobin A1c test (HbA1c) every 6 months if your diabetes is well controlled; otherwise every 3 months.
+- hemoglobin A1c test (HbA1c), checked every 6 months if your diabetes is well-controlled; otherwise every 3 months.

-- Have your cholesterol and triglyceride levels checked yearly (aim for LDL levels below 70-100 mg/dL).
+- cholesterol and triglyceride levels, checked yearly (aim for LDL levels below 70-100 mg/dL).

 - kidney tests, which assess for microalbuminuria (protein in the urine above the normal level) and serum creatinine (a marker of kidney dysfunction)

 - eye tests, done either once a year or more often if you have signs of diabetic eye disease.